-9711 Information Technology and Programming 19713 Information Technology and Programming 2Location: Mayfield High School for: College bound students pursuing high tech careers.
+9711 Information Technology and Programming 1 9713 Information Technology and Programming 2 Location: Mayfield High School

 Prerequisite: Interview conducted by the instructor.
 By the program start date student must have completed coursework required for junior status at their home school including seven (7) credits with a mandatory two (2) credits earned in English and Mathematics.